4/29/2025

 President and CEO

 It's a great question.
 What I would say is, first of all, we're extremely happy with both of these programs and very honored to have been entrusted with them.
-This is something we've been looking at for quite some time.
-And we think our customers have wanted something like this for even longer.
+This is something we've been looking at for quite some time, and we think our customers have wanted something like this for even longer.
 I would repeat what we said earlier.
 We see it very much as a win-win.
 But to your point, it definitely doesn't work in every scenario.
 In fact, I would say that it only works in a relative few scenarios from what you see globally.
-We mentioned in the remarks, but we've spent a lot of time looking at our own performance data and getting our organization to a place where we were comfortable, not only analyzing our capability but also projecting those capabilities against programs like this.
+We mentioned in the remarks, but we've spent a lot of time looking at our own performance data and getting our organization to a place where we were comfortable not only analyzing our capability, but also projecting those capabilities against programs like this.
 And we got to a place that we think works for both sides.
-And I'd say, I guess that we mentioned the word strategic.
-That's obviously deliberate.
-These were very, our approach here, I think it's very strategic, not only in the structure that we've described a little bit, but also in where that structure is applied to Basins, the type of program, et cetera.
+And I'd say, I guess, that these are, we mentioned the word strategic, that's obviously deliberate.
+These were very, our approach here, I think it's very, very strategic, not only in the structure that we've described a little bit, but also in where that structure is applied to basins, the type of program, et cetera.

 speaker